mernst/smt-solving-exercise/ASSIGNMENT.md

  * Each `pairN` directory contains a program, a mutated version named `Mutant.java`, and z3 starter code for comparing the two.
- * Each `setN` directory contains an original program, a set of four mutants in `Mutants.java`, and z3 starter code.
+ * Each `setN` directory contains an original program, a set of mutants in `Mutants.java`, and z3 starter code.

 All of the code in this exercise uses width-8 `BitVec`s instead of 32 or 64 bits.
 This is for speed of execution and for ease of reading/writing/reasoning: